 If the broker is found guilty of investment fraud, in addition to paying restitution they could lose their broker’s license and certifications.
 Stockbrokers can also face criminal charges for fraudulent activity and, if found guilty, can face hefty fines and imprisonment.

 Contact a Trusted New York FINRA Enforcement Attorney

-Our attorneys at Wolper Law Firm handle FINRA claims and other investment fraud cases for clients throughout the country.
+Our attorneys at Wolper Law Firm, P.A. handle FINRA claims and other investment fraud cases for clients throughout the country.
 Schedule a free consultation by calling us at 800.931.8452.
 We can be reached seven days a week.